Salary Paycheck Calculator

 net pay = gross pay - FIT per period - SS tax - Medicare tax - additional withholding

-These are the IRS Pub 15-T percentage-method tables for 2025, applied to annualized wages after subtracting the withholding allowance.
+These are the IRS Pub 15-T annual percentage-method tables for 2026, applied to the adjusted annual wage (annualized wages minus $8,600, or $12,900 for married filing jointly, when the W-4 Step 2 box is not checked).
+The 0% band at the bottom is built into the 2026 tables.
 The brackets are marginal: only the income within each band is taxed at that rate.

 Worked example: $65,000 salary, biweekly, single